 BCF stands for bulked continuous filament, and it refers to the length of the fibers used to make the carpet, and how it is manufactured.
 Unlike shorter staple fibers, BCF fibers are woven continuously through the carpet backing.

 The term Berber commonly refers to a style of carpet that is made of looped fibers, but in technical terms, Berber actually refers to carpet that has a fleck of another color running through it.
 Learn more about the Berber (looped) style of carpet.

 This type of blooming doesn’t occur in your garden, although the symbolism of the word is the same type of idea.
 Blooming in carpet terms refers to the untwisting of carpet fibers.
 Learn more about carpet blooming, and how it occurs.

 Are the terms broadloom and carpet interchangeable?
 Today, they pretty much are.
 The term broadloom refers to carpets hand-woven on a loom, and literally means “wide loom”, meaning that the carpet was made on a large roll instead of a smaller area rug.
-Today, most carpet meant for wall-to-wall installation is manufactured in 12 or 15 foot widths, so yes, today’s carpet is able to be called broadloom.
+Today, most carpets meant for wall-to-wall installation are manufactured in 12- or 15-foot widths, so yes, today’s carpet is able to be called broadloom.